adrienne-at-work/node-sparkbot-samples/README.md

 - **Runs with a Developer account**
 - Uses "node-sparky" library to wrap calls to the Cisco Spark REST API

-Note that this webhook must be run with a Developer access token (either your's or a fake Spark account), because we must fetch all messages from rooms, not only those where bot is mentionned.
+Note that this webhook must be run with a Developer access token (either yours or a fake Spark account) because we must fetch all messages from rooms, not only those where bot is mentionned.

 Invite _stats@chatbot.land_ to meet the bot.